vidmal001/Fullstack-E-commerce-Platform/README.md

 👉 **Sales Analytics**: Weekly sales, revenue, user counts, and product statistics for admins.

-👉 **Profile Management**: Users can update their profile and track their orders.

 👉 **Cloudinary Integration**: Upload and manage product images.

 👉 **Error Handling**: Graceful error handling for orders, authentication, and product management.